Home Ā» Home Ā» Vegetable Gardening 101

 Consider Raised Beds for your Vegetable Garden

-Raised garden beds are a good choice.
+Raised garden beds can be a good choice for a variety of reasons.
 If you can afford them, go with raised bed gardens!
-If you want to cut out garden bed preparation, go with a raised garden bed.
+There are a number of reasons to go with raised beds!

-If you’re going to go to the trouble of actually building raised beds, I would highly recommend using cedar.
+If you’re going to go to the trouble of actually building your own raised beds, I would highly recommend using cedar.
 Cedar is very slow to show wear and rot.
 Concrete blocks, landscape blocks and large field stones can also be used for raised beds.

 If you do decide to go with a raised bed, be sure to fill it to the top with a good mix of compost and top soil.
 Don’t skimp on filling your raised beds.
 It defeats the purpose of using raised beds if you don’t fill them to the top with soil.
 Besides, the soil will settle over time.
-We used to be able to purchase what was referred to as a 3-way mix, which was compost, top soil and sand.
+(RANDY) We used to be able to purchase what was referred to as a 3-way mix, which was compost, top soil and sand.
 I could grow the best vegetables in that mix.
-Check out the article – How to Fill Raised Garden Beds, it is full of excellent information and tips for filling your raised beds cheaply and properly.
+Check out the article – How to Fill Raised Garden Beds, it is full of excellent tips for filling your raised beds cheaply and properly.

 A Few Good Reasons to Consider Raised Garden Beds